 In these cases, doctors may suggest supplementation to address deficiencies along with medications or treatments to address the specific health condition.

-People with MTHFR mutations may also wish to change certain lifestyle choices that can elevate homocysteine levels as a preventative measure.
+People with MTHFR mutations may also wish to take preventative measures by changing certain lifestyle choices that can elevate homocysteine levels.
 Things like stopping smoking, getting enough exercise, and eating a healthy, balanced diet may help without the use of medications.

 Recurrent miscarriages and neural tube defects are potentially associated with MTHFR.
-One study suggests that women who have two C677T variants may be twice as likely to have a child with a neural tube defect.
+The Genetic and Rare Diseases Information Center says studies suggest that women who have two C677T variants are at an increased risk of having a child with a neural tube defect.

-Another study looked at women with a history of recurrent miscarriages.
-It found that 59% of them had multiple homozygous gene mutations, including MTHFR, associated with blood clotting, versus only 10 percent of women in the control category.
+A 2006 study looked at women with a history of recurrent miscarriages.
+It found that 59 percent of them had multiple homozygous gene mutations, including MTHFR, associated with blood clotting, versus only 10 percent of women in the control category.

 The MTHFR gene mutation inhibits the way the body processes folic acid and other important B vitamins.
 Changing up supplementation of this nutrient is a potential focus in countering its effects.

 Folic acid is actually a man-made version of folate, a naturally occurring nutrient found in foods.
 Taking the bioavailable form of folate — methylated folate — may help your body absorb it more readily.